ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Kinesis Client Library (KCL)** delivers all records for a given partition key to the same record processor, making it easier to build multiple applications reading from the same Amazon Kinesis data stream
 **AWS Redshift**
-	a. data warehouse that makes it simple and cost-effective to analyze all your data across your data warehouse and data lake.
+	\- data warehouse that makes it simple and cost-effective to analyze all your data across your data warehouse and data lake.
-	b. delivers ten times faster performance than other data warehouses by using machine learning, massively parallel query execution, and columnar storage on high-performance disk.
+	\- delivers ten times faster performance than other data warehouses by using machine learning, massively parallel query execution, and columnar storage on high-performance disk.
+	==\- delivers sub-second response times.==
-	c. **Cross-Region snapshots:** You can configure Amazon Redshift to copy snapshots for a cluster to another region.
+	\- **Cross-Region snapshots:** You can configure Amazon Redshift to copy snapshots for a cluster to another region.
 	To configure cross-region snapshot copy, you need to enable this copy feature for each cluster and configure where to copy snapshots and how long to keep copied automated snapshots in the destination region.

 **Amazon Redshift with AWS Cloud Development Kit (AWS CDK)**